Hazelwood (rugby ground): Overview

 The site has four full-size grass pitches, one full size synthetic (4G) pitch and twelve junior pitches plus a long clubhouse.
-The northern end of the clubhouse contains changing facilities for the amateur clubs plus a function room and conference room.
-The southern end of the clubhouse is used by the professional side and features their changing room, gym and administrative facilities.
-A shop for amateur team merchandise is within the building.
+The northern end of the clubhouse contains changing facilities for the amateur clubs plus a function room, conference room, kitchen and bar.
+The southern end of the clubhouse was used by the professional side and features their changing room, gym and administrative facilities.
+A shop for amateur team merchandise is located towards the north end building and is located in a hut.
+An on-site car park can accommodate 360 vehicles and also has a bike storage rack.

 Wider training use

 The facilities have been built to world-class specification and are regularly used by community groups including the GAA.
 It was also an approved training based for the 2015 Rugby World Cup being used by Wales, Fiji, Argentina and New Zealand.

 The New York Jets, Baltimore Ravens, New Orleans Saints, Arizona Cardinals, Philadelphia Eagles and Houston Texans NFL teams also trained here ahead of their NFL London Games in 2015, 2017, 2018 and 2019 respectively with New Orleans returning in 2022.
 London Irish reciprocated the Jets' agreement by using their facilities ahead of their premiership match in the United States in 2016.